pwrlabs/pwrlabs-docs/docs/developers/sdks/send-transactions-to-pwr-chain.md

 You must have wondered, why doesn’t the VIDA work specifically to suit my needs and the rules I want?
 It seems random?
 Of course not, we will explain this in the next guide on [**Claim a VIDA**](/developers/sdks/claim-a-vida).
 KEEP DIVING IN.

-### Send Payable VM Data
+### Send Payable VIDA Data

-Sends data to a specific virtual machine (VIDA) and transfers PWR tokens to the VM as part of the operation.
+Sends data to a specific virtual machine (VIDA) and transfers PWR tokens to the VIDA as part of the operation.

 <Tabs>
 <TabItem value="javascript" label="JavaScript">